NYPL/dxp-react-search/README.md

 Other Next JS apps will use a different prefix.

-For local development, `ASSET_PREFIX` can just be set to a blank string, like in the `.env.example` file.
+For local development, `ASSET_PREFIX` should just be set to a blank string, like in the `.env.example` file.